Auth0-Marketplace/TEMPLATE-social-connection/README.md

 * Add the userinfo URL that should be called with the returned access token.
 Make sure that the authorization used against this endpoint is correct.
 * Add the logic to map the returned identity to the [Auth0 user profile](https://auth0.com/docs/manage-users/user-accounts/user-profiles/user-profile-structure#user-profile-attributes).

-### `fetchUserProfile.spec.js`
+### `integration.action.spec.js`

-This is the Jest unit test suite that will run against your completed profile script.
-Adjust the value here to account for changes made in the script.
+This is the [Jest](https://jestjs.io/docs/using-matchers) unit test suite that will run against your completed fetch profile code.
+Add tests for success and failure paths.

 ### `installation_guide.md`